Idyllwild–Pine Cove, California: History

 Idyllwild was once the summer home for bands of Cahuilla Indians, who migrated there to escape the heat of lower-elevation deserts.
 The Cahuilla's grinding slabs can still be seen in Idyllwild.

-A Cahuilla legend recounts how tribesmen chanted over the body of their fallen chieftain Tahquitz, or Takwish, who had been possessed by an evil spirit and killed his sweetheart.
-Suddenly his body began to glow like fire, and he rose and settled on Idyllwild's Tahquitz Rock.
-According to the legend, Tahquitz is trapped beneath the rock with a rattlesnake and a condor for company, and when the mountain shakes and trembles, it is not an earthquake, but Tahquitz up to his evil tricks on Tahquitz Rock.

 Idyllwild was originally known as Strawberry Valley because of the wild strawberries that grow there, especially beside the creek that runs through the town, Strawberry Creek.
 Shepherds regularly brought their flocks to the valley.
 In the 1880s, the Domenigoni family of San Jacinto homesteaded land near what is now Idyllwild Arts Academy.
 In 1889, George and Sarah Hannahs built a summer camp next to their sawmill in upper Dutch Flat and named it Camp Idyllwilde.
 By the 1890s a toll road had been built from Hemet, which opened Idyllwild to settlement, logging, and tourism.
 A post office was established in 1893; at this time, the town was called Rayneta after the Hannahs' son Raymond.

 In 1901, the Idyllwild Sanatorium was built to treat tuberculosis patients.
 It was soon remodeled as a resort called Idyllwild Among the Pines, and later Idyllwild.
 The same year, the town's name was changed to Idyllwild.

 The Tribe of Tahquitz Boy Scout honor society was created in Idyllwild in 1925.

 With the advent of the automobile, Idyllwild became a weekend tourist attraction for Southern Californians.
 For many years, the town presented itself as an alpine village, and hotels and businesses had German or German-sounding names, but this practice ended during World War II.

 From the 1930s to the 1950s, Idyllwild was a center for the production of "knotty pine furniture", the fine log furniture made in the Arts and Crafts style.
 Under Charles "Selden" Belden's direction, the furniture was produced by the Idyllwild Pinecraft Furniture Company and, later, C. Selden Belden Idyllwild Pinecraft.
 The furniture is now "collectible" and can be found in many Idyllwild houses and cabins.